 There are significant risks inherent in Rand's venture capital business.
 Rand has invested a substantial portion of its assets in early stage or start-up companies.
 These private businesses tend to be thinly capitalized, unproven, small companies with risky technologies that lack management depth and have not attained profitability or have no history of operations.
 Because of the speculative nature and the lack of a public market for these investments, there is significantly greater risk of loss than is the case with traditional investment securities.
 Rand expects that some of its venture capital investments will be a complete loss or will be unprofitable and that some will appear to be likely to become successful but never realize their potential.
 Rand has been risk seeking rather than risk averse in its approach to venture capital and other investments.
 Neither Rand's investments nor an investment in Rand is intended to constitute a balanced investment program.
-Rand has in the past relied, and continues to rely to a large extent, upon proceeds from sales of investments rather than investment income to defray a significant portion of its operating expenses.
+Rand has in the past relied, and continues to rely to a large extent, upon proceeds from sales of investments rather than investment income to defray a significant portion of it's operating expenses.
 Such sales are unpredictable and may not occur.
+The terrorist acts in the United States of September 11, 2001 are the type of events that could severely impact a small company that does not have as many resources to ride out market downturns and would need immediate investment capital that might be temporarily unavailable.